JOIN OUR FOUNDERS’ CIRCLE CAMPAIGN!

 Join our family as we create a New home!

-Hope in a Suitcase and Make Good, Inc. are in urgent need of Founder’s Circle Funding Partners to help us raise $400,000 to secure and create our New Home for The Emporium: Foster Resource & Literacy Center.
+Hope in a Suitcase and Make Good, Inc. are in urgent need of Founder’s Circle Funding Partners to help us fund, secure and settle into our New Home for The Emporium: Foster Resource & Literacy Center.
 Please read below for more information.
-Email us at email@example.com if you would like additional details or would like to schedule a visit.
+Email us at firstname.lastname@example.org if you would like additional details or would like to schedule a visit.

-We Will Recognize Founding Gifts on a Prominent Wall of Our New Building and Our Webpage.
+We Will Recognize Founding Gifts on a Prominent Wall of Our New Building:

 · $25,000 or more Founders Circle